Your Guide To The Best Pasta Pot (In 2021)

 • Pouring spouts help avoid water going everywhere

-• Lockable see through tempered glass strainer lid
+• Lockable see-through tempered glass lid & strainer

 • Good price for quality